Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-6.md

 module, we can use DomainEventPublisher in the event classes directly.
 So in the PaymentCompletedEvent class we can add DomainEventPublisher field.

 ## 59-008 Implementing Data Access module
-In the dataaccess module, we will implement the ouput interfaces from the payment domain (payment-application-service) with adapters.
+In the dataaccess module, we will implement the output interfaces from the payment domain (payment-application-service) with adapters.
 We will have payment, credit entry and credit history repo adapters.

 Add payment-application-service dep to pom file of payment-dataaccess and add payment-application-service dep to base pom.xml of the project and